OzAmram/OzAmram.github.io/_pages/about.md

 in this quest.

-My research is currently focus is on model independent searches for new physics and fast simulations of complex calorimeters using machine learning methods.
+My research currently focuses is on model independent searches for new physics, novel methods of calibrating exotic jets, and fast simulations of complex calorimeters using machine learning methods.
 Previously I also worked on precision electroweak measurements and various aspects of the CMS pixel detector.